Sonoport/sonoport.github.io/_posts/2015-02-09-sampler-and-delaynode.markdown

 Below is what we will build today.
 Use the **a, j, g and p keys** respectively to play with the drum samples.

-Click the button, then press the keys!
+Click the button and press the keys!

 <div class="button-container">
   <button type="button" id="Play-Sampler-Button2" class="btn btn-info btn-lg button-color">Click for Sampler</button>